Thailand, Ang Thong,Bangkok Metropolis,Nakhon Pathom,Nonthaburi,Pathum Thani,Phra Nakhon Si Ayutthaya,Samut Sakhon,Suphan Buri

 Year of IBA assessment

 Site description The IBA comprises the Lower Central Plain of the Chao Phraya River, which extends inland from the Gulf of Thailand and encompasses the environs of Bangkok.
 The Lower Central Plain was formerly a vast area of natural and semi-natural swamps, well-watered throughout the year by four major rivers: the Chao Phraya, Bang Pakong, Pasak and Mae Klong.
 However, the area was the focus of massive irrigation system developments in the early 20th Century, and current land-use is dominated by intensive rice cultivation, with only small remnant patches of wetland habitats and extensive agriculture.
 Due to high human population density and levels of use, it is unrealistic for anything but a small fraction of the area to be placed under strict conservation management.
 However, the Lower Central Plain was designated as a single IBA because conservation actions aimed at controlling hunting and promoting compatible forms of land-use are required across the whole area.
 Sites within the IBA currently afforded some protection include Wat Phai Lom (11 ha), Wat Tan En (16 ha), Bung Chawak (320 ha) and Wat Ratsattha Krayaram (7 ha) Non-hunting Areas.

-BirdLife International (2015) Important Bird Areas factsheet: Lower Central Plain.
-Downloaded from http://www.birdlife.org on 20/06/2013
+BirdLife International (2015) Important Bird Areas factsheet: Lower Central Basin.
+Downloaded from

 To provide new information to update this factsheet or to correct any errors, please email BirdLife